 If you have extra time, let the chicken sit in the marinade for 30 minutes (or overnight) in the fridge.

 Avoid overcrowding.
-Give the chicken and broccoli space to roast - otherwise, they’ll steam and turn soggy.
+Give the chicken and broccoli space to roast; otherwise, they’ll steam and turn soggy.

 Serve: Serve over rice, quinoa, mashed potatoes, or cauliflower rice to catch all the savory juices.
-Warm bread or pita can also round out the plate.
-This dish also works great with grain bowls or tucked into wraps for an easy meal prep win.Store: Store leftovers in an airtight container in the fridge for up to 3 days, or freeze for up to a month.
+Warm low-carb or regular bread can also round out the plate.Store: Store leftovers in an airtight container in the fridge for up to 3 days, or freeze for up to a month.
 To reheat, warm in a 350 F oven until heated through.
 If frozen, let it thaw overnight in the fridge first for best texture.